No9/mgw-mock-objects/README.md

 $ npm install mgw-mock-objects -D
 ```
 **Example Test**

+See the examples folder for a running implementation of this.

 ```
 // Create an instance of your custom policy var Policy = require('../');